panwardeepak-dev/Code-Showcase/JAVASCRIPT-Projects/Weather-App/readme.md

 ---
 ## 🔑 Prerequisite
 You’ll need an OpenWeatherMap API key.
-Replace "YOUR_API_KEY" in the JavaScript file with your actual key. const apiKey = "YOUR_API_KEY";
+Replace "YOUR_API_KEY" in the JavaScript file with your actual key

+- **const apiKey = "YOUR_API_KEY";

 ## 🛠️ Getting Started